LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/connecting-to-redshift-from-data-studio.md

 ## Intro

-This guide will step you through how to connect to Redshift, in the Data Platform, from Google Data Studio.
-You will then be able to access the data stored in the platform from Data Studio.
+This guide will step you through how to connect to Redshift, on the Data Platform, from Google Data Studio.
+You will then be able to access the data stored on the platform from Data Studio.

 ## Prerequisites